canalplus/rx-player/doc/architecture/transports/metaplaylist.md

 # MetaPlaylist #################################################################

+The MetaPlaylist is a specific kind of transport: a playlist of different Manifest.
-The MetaPlaylist principle and usage is defined [here](../api/metaplaylist.md).
+Its principle and usage is defined [here](../api/metaplaylist.md).

 ## How the original Manifest files are considered ##############################